 - how the net income for the fiscal year was used.

 How to prove the profitability of a company?

-Just as important as knowing how to calculate a company’s shareholders’ equity is to have the knowledge needed to evaluate it, and from that data, check whether the company in question has had a satisfactory performance.
-To that end, using ROE (Return on Equity) is recommended to make an effective verification.
+Just as important as knowing how to calculate a company’s shareholders’ equity is to have the knowledge needed to evaluate it, and from that, check whether the company in question has had a satisfactory performance.
+To this end, using ROE (Return on Equity) is recommended to make an effective verification.
+Learn about it!

-ROE is a methodology created for the purpose of measuring the profitability of companies based on their shareholders’ equity.
-The idea behind it is simple: it comes down to the premise that, the lower the capital used by a company to make a profit, the more efficient it is.
+ROE is a methodology created with the purpose of measuring the profitability of companies, based on their shareholders’ equity.
+The idea behind it is simple: it boils down to the premise that, the lower the capital used by a business to make a profit, the more efficient it is.

-Therefore, based on the ROE, it is possible to put two or more companies’ side by side and, using the method, define which has the best return on equity.
-It is also useful for managers to assess whether their companies are indeed profitable.
+Therefore, based on the ROE, it is possible to put two or more companies side by side and, using the method, define which has the best return on equity.
+It is also useful for managers to assess whether their organizations are indeed profitable.

-By evaluating the shareholders’ equity of a company, managers have access to a powerful indicator of its financial situation.
-If the information is incorrect or misinterpreted, the company in question will face problems and may even go bankrupt.
+By evaluating the shareholders’ equity of a company, the manager has access to a powerful indicator of its financial situation.
+If the information is incorrect or misinterpreted, the organization in question will face problems and may even go bankrupt.